-Clearly, both the Shared IP and Dedicated IP both have their own pros and cons.
+Both the shared IP and dedicated IP have their pros and cons.
 So, let's analyze further to find the best scenarios to use each of the two.

-In the shared IP addresses, marketers can spike their email deliverability using other senders’ reputations (since the IP address is shared by many users).
-However, marketers may even have to face consequences in case a spammer or a participant with poor email practices is sharing the same IP address and has a bad domain reputation with the ISPs.
+Marketers can spike their email deliverability using other senders' reputations (since many users share the IP address).
+However, marketers may even have to face the consequences if a spammer or a participant with poor email practices shares the same IP address and has a bad domain reputation with the ISPs.

 On the other hand, the dedicated IP address provides full reputation control to the sender.
-However, the data quality should be really good here for the overall execution and further maintenance.
+However, the data quality should be good for execution and further maintenance.
 One mistake can lower or even damage the whole reputation.
 Moreover, business websites should have SSL protection to request personal/payment information.
 But SSL certificates are issued to the (static) dedicated IP addresses only.

 Below is a handy comparison of the features and benefits of shared and dedicated IP Addresses:

 |Shared IP address